willreal/BroccoliBottle/README.md

 # BroccoliBottle

-**A smarter, privacy-first productivity assistant** that dynamically generates actionable, goal-driven tasks.
-BroccoliBottle integrates seamlessly with **Markdown-based tools like Obsidian** and runs entirely offline using Microsoft Phi-4 via Ollama.
+**A local, privacy-first productivity SLM task taskbook** that dynamically generates actionable, goal-driven tasks.
+BroccoliBottle integrates seamlessly with **Markdown-based tools like Obsidian** and runs entirely offline using Microsoft Phi-4 14B via Ollama.

-Much like a head of broccoli, BroccoliBottle is compact, versatile, and packed with value—helping you stay focused and healthy in your productivity habits.
+BroccoliBottle is compact, versatile, and packed with value—helping you stay focused and healthy in your productivity habits.
+Unlike ChatGPT with Tasks, which currently falls short in many ways, BroccoliBottle goes beyond predefined, static prompts.
+ChatGPT with Tasks simply runs a preset script intermittently, sending intrusive emails or notifications, and worse, it consumes your precious usage tokens with every run.
+In contrast, BroccoliBottle is open-source, completely offline, and genuinely actionable—it doesn’t just suggest tasks, it actively updates your tasks.md file, seamlessly integrating into your workflow without interruptions or hidden costs.
+It’s productivity done right: smarter, quieter, and fully under your control.

 ![SCR-20250120-bqgw](https://github.com/user-attachments/assets/11cfb049-9d49-4d02-b051-5ee3294fb739)